-- Offer challenging and engaging instruction though multiple curriculum options. - Provide secondary students academic skills instruction and high school equivalency certificate preparation course work. - Provide curriculum, assessment and instruction that are appropriate to each student's academic achievement, ability, emotional development and academic goals rather than by age or grade level - Help high school students acquire high school level skills and credits and be academically prepared for success in college and/or work - Nontraditional courses are taught on site, online, remotely or through independent study. - If appropriate, students can take up to three online classes at once. - Some courses allow students to complete its requirements in a short period of time. - It is possible to have a course extended into the next semester or during summer to accommodate time to complete the course you are enrolled in. - Students who work on online courses remotely will take courses through Odysseyware Academy.
-Teachers for OW Academy are virtual.
+- Offer challenging and engaging instruction though multiple curriculum options. - Provide secondary students academic skills instruction and high school equivalency certificate preparation course work. - Provide curriculum, assessment and instruction that are appropriate to each student's academic achievement, ability, emotional development and academic goals rather than by age or grade level - Help high school students acquire high school level skills and credits and be academically prepared for success in college and/or work - Nontraditional courses are taught on site, online, remotely or through independent study. - If appropriate, students can take up to four online classes at once. - Some courses allow students to complete its requirements in a short period of time. - It is possible to have a course extended into the next semester or during summer to accommodate time to complete the course you are enrolled in. - Students who work on online courses remotely will take courses through Odysseyware or Edgenuity.